Alumni Fellows Program

 - Organizing presentations at related conferences, both local and national, as well as selecting and inviting guest speakers on relevant topics;

-- Developing innovative tech-enabled resources in support of ongoing leadership development, including online simulations and the MC Wiki site; and
+- Developing innovative tech-enabled resources in support of ongoing leadership development, including online simulations; and

 - Serving as mentors to a selected number of students in a group mentoring context.